thirumurthis/Learnings/Cassandra-Notes.md

  Cassandra is a `column store`.
 The `key space` in Cassandra is a container for tables, indexes, etc.

  The `primary key` is composed of two parts
-   - `Partition key` - tells Cassandra in which server/node teh data is present, (check hashing function output to store data)
+   - `Partition key` - tells Cassandra in which server/node the data is present, (this value is passed to hashing function and based on the output value data is store within the node that falls within the range.)
-   - `Cluster key` - tells Cassandra how to order the data when it is returned.
+   - `Cluster key` - tells Cassandra how to store the row data in catogrized order.
+The arrangment of data is based on the columns, invokved in the clustering key.
+This arrangment well order to recover data using clustering key.

  ##### Sorting using Cassandra query is not achievable, but when creating the table we can use classes to sort the data when storing to table.